peterchen-cp/yaml-cpp-path/yaml-path/readme.txt

 		Aggregate functions such as Sum<double>(node) I would do as "real" C++ functions, (e.g. so we can specify the type)

-	Parametrized paths:

-		Selector tokens can be replaced by an argument reference, e.g.

-			index = ...
-			Select(node, "k.[$]", index);

-			"k" would act as normal selector, the value for the index selector would be taken from the first argument.
-			Also allow positional arguments.

-			Mayb $1, $2 etc. for positional arguments, in case one is needed multiple times Would only work on token level, e.g. "$1$2" would NOT paste two parameters together to asingle key selector
+	Positional syntax for bound arguments

+		%1, %2 etc. to explicitely request the first, second argument.
+		(Make sure the syntax is unambigous, so that there's no construct where %23 could mean "%, then the noext token is 23")

+	Binding a std::function<Node(const Node &)>

+		e.g. to fetch each second item from a sequence, use Select(node, "%",
+		{
+			[](Node const & n) -> Node { Node result; for(i=0; i<n,size(); ++i) if (!i%2) result.push_back(n[i]); return result; }
+		});

 	Partial Match
 		Some tokens might allow wildcards, or at least end in a wild card: * for zero-or more, + for one-or more [key=v+] would accept all maps where node["key"] starts with "v"

 		could be exptended to other tokens (key selector, key of a seq-map filter)

+	Case Insensitive Match
+		using allowing case insensitive mathes at least for seq-map filter values, e.g.
+		Select(node, "[key=^value]")
+		(is there a more reasonable symbol for "case insensitive comparison"?
+A pipe '|' might be, but that should remain reserved as OR)

+		Could be extended to key selector, or the key of a seq-map filter, but matching those would require a linear scan.
+		(which the partial match for these tokens would require, too, anyway)

 	Multiple selections

 		"[k1=v1, k2=v2]" selects maps from a sequence that contain a key k1 with value v1, or a key	k2 with value v2 "[k1=v1 & k2=v2]" selects maps from a sequence that contain both "[k1=v1 & k2=v2, k3=v3]" would be an OR of these conditions

 	Sequence Slicing